 Java Logical Operators example

 From the Java screenshot below, see that we entered age = 12.
-It means age is not greater than 18.
-So, the first statement printed.
+It means the age is not greater than 18.
+So, the first statement was printed.

-Let us see what will happen when we change our values as age = 28.
-It means age is between 18 and 35.
-So, the second statement printed.
+Let us see what will happen when we change our values to age = 28.
+It means the age is between 18 and 35.
+So, the second statement in the Java Logical Operators program is printed.

-This time, we entered age = 56.
-It means age is between 36 and 60.
-So, the third statement printed.
+This time, we entered age= 56.
+It means the age is between 36 and 60.
+So, the third statement is printed.

-From the screenshot below, we entered age = 65.
-So, it prints the message in else block
+We entered age= 65.
+So, it prints the message in the else block.

-In this Logical Operators example, the following statement will ask the user to enter his / her age.
-Next, we are going to assign the user input value to a variable.
+In this example, the first statement will ask the user to enter his / her age.
+Next, we will assign the user input value to a variable.

-Following Java Logical Operators inside the If statement will check whether age is not greater than 18 (technically, age is less than 18 or not).
-If the condition is True, statement inside the If block executed
+The following Java Logical Operators inside the If statement will check whether the age is not greater than 18 (technically, the age is less than 18).
+If the condition is True, the statement inside the If block is executed.

-The following If statement will check whether age is greater than 18 and age is less than or equal to 35.
-If both these conditions are True, statement inside the Else If block executed.
+The Else If condition will check whether the age is greater than 18 and the age is less than or equal to 35.
+If both these conditions are True, the statement inside the Else If block is executed.

-If statement in Java Logical Operators example check whether age is equal to 36 and age is less than or equal to 60.
-If both these conditions are True, statement inside the Else If block executed.
+The next else if condition in this Java Logical Operators example checks whether the age is equal to 36 and the age is less than or equal to 60.
+If both these conditions are True, the statement inside the Else If block is executed.

-If everything fails, then statement inside the else block executed.
+If everything fails, the statement inside the else block “You are too Old”, is executed.